RsyncProject/rsync/INSTALL.md

 You need to have a C compiler installed and optionally a C++ compiler in order to try to build some hardware-accelerated checksum routines.
-Rsync also needs a modern awk, which might be provides via gawk or nawk on some OSes.
+Rsync also needs a modern awk, which might be provided via gawk or nawk on some OSes.

 If you're installing from the git repo (instead of a release tar file) you'll also need the GNU autotools (autoconf & automake) and your choice of 2 python3